IACT Coordinator for Israel Engagement

 What You’ll Bring to the Job

-- Ability to collaborate across teams of students and colleagues
+- Ability to collaborate across teams both inside and outside of Hillel.

-- An excitement and willingness to not slow down until you have reached your recruitment goal
+- An excitement and willingness to not slow down until you’ve reached your recruitment goals for each Birthright trip.

 What You’ll Receive

 - Competitive salary in the nonprofit marketplace.
 The salary range for this role is $40,000 - $45,000